Maléna (singer): 2018–2022: Junior Eurovision Song Contest

 Following her win, she received the Armenian Scholarship for a summer program at the Berklee College of Music, in Boston, Massachusetts.
 In addition, she performed her winning song at the Armenian Heritage Park in Boston, on 31 July 2022.

+2022–present

-On October 23, 2022, she released a cover of the song "Cheri Cheri Lady" by German band Modern Talking.
-In February 2023, the song went viral on TikTok in Indonesia and Vietnam then reaching the top of the iTunes and Top 50 Viral on Spotify in Vietnam.
-On February 26, the song reached the general Top 50 songs in Vietnam on Spotify.
-The song debuted at number 72 on the Billboard Vietnam Hot 100 list published on March 2, 2023.
+On 23 October 2022, Maléna released a cover of the song "Cheri Cheri Lady" by German band Modern Talking.
+In February 2023, the song went viral on TikTok in Indonesia and Vietnam, reaching the top of the iTunes and Top 50 Viral on Spotify in Vietnam.
+On 26 February, the song reached the general Top 50 songs in Vietnam on Spotify.
+The song debuted at number 72 on the Billboard Vietnam Hot 100 list published on 2 March 2023.

+In 2022, she was appointed the UNICEF Armenia Goodwill Ambassador.

+During the Junior Eurovision Song Contest 2022, held on 11 December 2022, she premiered her new single "Can't Feel Anything".

+In May 2023, she was selected as Armenia's spokesperson to announce Armenian jury results in the grand final of Eurovision Song Contest 2023.
+In October 2023, she was revealed as one of the co-writers for the Armenia's Junior Eurovision Song Contest 2023 entry, "Do It My Way" by Yan Girls.
+At the contest, held in Nice, France, the song reached 3rd place.
+In October 2024, it was revealed that she also co-wrote Armenian Junior Eurovision Song Contest 2024 entry, "Cosmic Friend" by Leo.

+On 8 December 2024, Maléna performed a cover of "Ervum etn" by Komitas at the 2024 Armenian Music Videos Awards, which took place at the Dolby Theatre in Los Angeles, California.
+During the show, she also won an award for the music video of her 2023 single, "Flashing Lights".

+On 16 February 2025, Maléna performed her song "Flashing Lights" as an interval act during Depi Evratesil 2025, the Armenian national final to choose their entry for the Eurovision Song Contest 2025.

 Artistry

 Influences

 Maléna is inspired by pop and R&B music.
 She pointed out Jaden Smith and Rosalía as her favourites, for their musical creations and visual style.